-Day 8: Manvar to Jodhpur
+Day 8: Manvar - Jodhpur Meals: B, L, D

 Today drive approximately 3 hours to Jodhpur, located on the edge of the Thar Desert.
 Upon arrival proceed to your hotel and check-in for a two-night stay.

 Jodhpur - Known as the 'blue city' due to the vivid blue painted houses in the old city.
 It is the second largest city in Rajasthan and is located at the entrance to the Thar Desert in a region called Marwar.
 The old city, founded in 1459, is surrounded by a 10km-long wall and situated on a 125m-high hill.